Punjab CM says ED raids an attempt to put pressure, target him & his ministers in poll season | Politics

 ''Not just on the ministers, chief minister, but pressure is being created on every Congress worker.
 Such an atmosphere is not good for democracy.
 When elections are near, they thought about conducting ED raids.
 But we are ready to bear all pressure, all troubles which they give.
 We will carry on with our electioneering and they will not succeed...,'' Channi said, hitting out at the BJP-led government at the Centre.

-When asked at how many places have been raided, Channi replied, ''What I have heard so far is through TV (channels) and media, I don't have concrete information.
+When asked how many places have been raided, Channi earlier in the day replied, ''What I have heard so far is through TV (channels) and media, I don't have concrete information.
 But ultimately, it is an attempt to target me and my ministers.''
-The ED action, sources said, has been initiated after taking cognisance of a 2018 FIR of the Punjab Police against some companies and individuals alleged to be involved in illegal sand mining in the state.
+The ED action, sources said, has been initiated after taking cognisance of a 2018 FIR of the Nawanshahr (Shaheed Bhagat Singh Nagar district) police and some other such police complaints against some companies and individuals alleged to be involved in illegal sand mining in the state.

 Voting for 117 assembly seats in Punjab is slated on February 20.